-As at March 31, 2017, the Company had cash and cash equivalents of \$8.812M compared to \$11,207M at December 31, 2016.
+As at September 30, 2017, the Company had cash and cash equivalents of \$4.433M compared to \$7.084M at June 30, 2017 and \$11.207M at December 31, 2016.

-The Company had working capital of \$8.636 M at March 31, 2017 compared to working capital of \$11.851M at December 31, 2016.
+The Company had working capital of \$6.259M at September 30, 2017 compared to working capital of \$6.885M at June 30, 2017 and \$11.851M at December 31, 2016.
 The decrease in working capital during the three month period can be attributed to general office expenses, new business development opportunities and costs associated with the Company's Philippines assets.

-The Company expects to receive an estimated A\$0.080M during the next quarter as part of its Research and Development tax claim from the Australian Government.
-The claims received to date total A\$0.319M.
+The Company received A\$0.081M during the quarter as part of its Research and Development tax claim from the Australian Government.
+The claims received to date total A\$0.400M.

 The Company manages liquidity risk through maintaining sufficient cash, loan facilities or credit terms with its suppliers to meet the operating requirements of the business and investing excess funds in highly liquid short term cash deposits.
-The Company's liquidity needs can likely be met through existing cash on hand, and recent equity raisings subject to current operating parameters and budgets being met.
+The Company's liquidity needs can likely be met through existing cash on hand, and access to debt and equity raisings subject to current operating parameters and budgets being met.